-Answer phone calls, on average within 49 seconds
+Answer phone calls, on average within 47 seconds

-Galw Gwynedd receives approximately 190,000 telephone calls annually, and Siopau Gwynedd receive at least 20,000 visitors each year.
+Galw Gwynedd receives approximately 190,000 telephone calls annually, and the Gwynedd Shops receive at least 20,000 visitors each year.

-review and introduce new arrangements for the switchboard service to improve customer services,

-- restructure in order to ensure that the full range of services can be provided in each of the Customer Contact Centres, - develop the current use of web-chat and extend the support to online service users,
+- review and introduce new arrangements for the switchboard service to improve customer services - restructure in order to ensure that the full range of services can be provided in each of the Customer Contact Centres - develop the current use of web-chat and extend the support to online service users.